Power BI Premium support for large datasets

 Your .pbix files represent data in a highly compressed state.
 The data will likely expand several times when loaded in memory, and from there it may expand several more times during data refresh.

 Scheduled refresh of large datasets can take a long time and be very resource-intensive.
 Accordingly, do not schedule too many overlapping refreshes.
-Notice also that the timeout for scheduled refresh jobs has been doubled to four hours for all datasets in this capacity.
+Notice also that the timeout for scheduled refresh jobs has been increased to five (5) hours for all datasets in this capacity.
 We recommend incremental refresh, because it's faster, more reliable, and consumes fewer resources.

 The initial report load of large datasets can take a long time if it has been a while since the last time the dataset was used, because the model is loaded into memory of your Premium capacity.
 A loading bar for longer-loading reports displays the load progress.